Chaim Potok: Biography

 After four years of study at the Jewish Theological Seminary of America, Potok was ordained as a Conservative rabbi.
 He was appointed director of the Leaders Training Fellowship (LTF), a youth organization affiliated with Conservative Judaism.

 After receiving a master's degree in English literature, Potok enlisted with the U.S. Army as a chaplain.
 He served in South Korea from 1955 to 1957.
 He described his time in South Korea as a transformative experience.
-Brought up to believe that the Jewish people were central to history and God's plans, he experienced a region where there were almost no Jews and no anti-Semitism, yet whose religious believers prayed with the same fervor that he saw in Orthodox synagogues at home.
+Brought up to believe that the Jewish people were central to history and God's plans, he experienced life in a region where there were almost no Jews and no antisemitism, yet whose religious believers prayed with the same fervor that he saw in Orthodox synagogues at home.

 Upon his return to the U.S., he joined the faculty of the University of Judaism in Los Angeles.
 Potok met Adena Sara Mosevitzsky, a psychiatric social worker, at Camp Ramah in Ojai, California, where he served as camp director from 1957 to 1959.
 They were married on June 8, 1958.
 In 1959, he began his graduate studies at the University of Pennsylvania and was appointed scholar-in-residence at Har Zion Temple in Philadelphia.
 In 1963, the Potoks were instructors at Camp Ramah in Nyack.
 Also in 1963, he began a year in Israel, where he wrote his doctoral dissertation on Solomon Maimon and began to write a novel.

-In 1964, the Potoks moved to Brooklyn, where Chaim became the managing editor of the magazine Conservative Judaism and joined the faculty of the Teachers’ Institute of the Jewish Theological Seminary.
+In 1964, the Potoks moved to Brooklyn, where Chaim became the managing editor of the magazine Conservative Judaism and joined the faculty of the Teachers' Institute of the Jewish Theological Seminary.
 The following year, he was appointed editor-in-chief of the Jewish Publication Society in Philadelphia and later, chairman of the publication committee.
 During this time, Potok received a doctorate in philosophy from the University of Pennsylvania.
 In 1970, the Potoks relocated to Jerusalem and then returned to Philadelphia in 1977.

-Potok was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+Potok was in 1976 a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 After the publication of Old Men at Midnight (2001), Potok was diagnosed with brain cancer.
 He died at his home in Merion, Pennsylvania on July 23, 2002, aged 73.